-(EPA- transport licence) dangerous goods.
-Roads Act 1993 Section 138 consent required for erection of a structure, or carrying out of work in, on or over a public road or digging up or disturbance of the surface of the road.
+(EPA- transport licence) Roads Act 1993 Section 138 consent required for erection of a structure, or carrying out of work in, on or over a public road or digging up or disturbance of the surface of the road.
 The CWF project has a Traffic Management Plan (TMP) prepared in consultation with the RMS, Yass Valley Council, Hilltops Council and Police.
-Approval has been obtained from Council and RMS for the offsite road upgrade works.
+Approval has been obtained from Council and TfNSW for the offsite road upgrade works.
+Section 138 approvals will be obtained for proposed works within the road corridor from Crown Lands and relevant Councils.
 Biosecurity Act 2015 CWFPL has General Biosecurity Duty to prevent, eliminate or minimise biosecurity risks on lands (or activities) under the Projects control.
 Project inductions to address biosecurity.
 Vehicle hygiene practices, farm gate protocol and weed management implemented.
 National Greenhouse and Energy Reporting Act 2007.
-Systems for reporting energy consumption and production data, greenhouse emissions, abatement actions. .
-0 Crown Lands Act 1989 The objective of the Crown Lands Act is to ensure that Crown land is managed for the benefit of the people of New South Wales.
-Crown Land Licence (Lic 571188) obtained for areas of the project overlying Crown Land.
+Systems for reporting energy consumption and production data, greenhouse emissions, abatement actions.
+CWF to undertake NGERS reporting for energised facility.
+Crown Lands Act 1989 The objective of the Crown Lands Act is to ensure that Crown land is managed for the benefit of the people of New South Wales.
+Crown Land Licence (Lic 644433) obtained for areas of the project overlying Crown Land.